Topics Map > Services > Security

 - If device support is administered remotely or via the Web, the administrator login and password must be encrypted in transfer and storage.
 If encryption can not be used, then remote and Web administration is not allowable and only the local console can be used.

-- The administrator login and password must be changed from the default and is on that is within standards established by NDSU policy 158 and NDUS policy and procedure 1901.2.
+- The administrator login and password, as well as any other administrator type of account, must be changed from the default and is within standards established by NDSU policy 158 and NDUS policies and procedures.